facelessuser/coloraide/docs/src/markdown/plugins/space.md

     # interpolation space happens to support extended ranges, then the colors will not be gamut mapped even if their
     # gamut is larger than the target interpolation space.
     EXTENDED_RANGE = False
+    # What is the color space's dynamic range
+    DYNAMIC_RANGE = 'sdr'

     ############################
     # To and from conversion functions that transform the color to and from the `BASE` color.